dsoprea/go-pathfingerprint/README.md

 This tool will recursively and efficiently calculate a SHA1 hash for a given directory.
 Subsequent checks will not recalculate any file hashes unless any files have changed.
-You are required to provide a catalog path to store indexing information in.
+You are required to provide a file-path to write the file catalog to.

 ## Usage

 ```
-$ pfhash -s <scan path> -c <catalog path>
+$ pfhash -s <scan path> -c <catalog file-path>
 ```

-The catalog path does not have to already exist.
+The catalog file-path does not have to already exist.

 ## Example